 The Discharger shall perform, prior to these activities, a Native American archaeological resources records search at the appropriate regional information center of the CHRIS.
 CHRIS results shall be documented.
 The requirement to perform a CHRIS records search may be satisfied by using the results of a previous CHRIS records search completed for the specific parcel or parcels where the new or expanding winery activities are proposed to occur.
 Following a positive CHRIS result, the Discharger must 1) report any identified Native American archaeological sites or artifacts to the culturally affiliated California Native American tribe(s) and 2) notify the regional water board Executive Officer of the positive result.

-The Discharger shall request a Sacred Land Inventory for the project area from the Native American Heritage Commission as part of conducting a physical cultural resources survey for the property/area where a prior physical cultural resources survey has bot been conducted.
+The Discharger shall request a Sacred Land Inventory for the project area from the Native American Heritage Commission as part of conducting a physical cultural resources survey for the property/area where a prior physical cultural resources survey has not been conducted.
 The Discharger shall also 1) contact the local tribes about the project to inquire about TCRs in the project area, 2) conduct a survey of the property, 3) record potential historical and archaeological resources, and 4) write a report of findings to be submitted to the appropriate regional information center of the CHRIS and the regional water board.

 Using previously completed survey reports or record search results, the Discharger can demonstrate CEQA compliance for the surveyed portion of the property by using previously completed survey reports or record search results that identified no TCRs for that portion of the property/parcel.